Mindsers/MindsersIT-HTML5VideoPlayer/README.md

 This project was developed by Nathanaël CHERRIER as an example for courses.

-It is a video player maked with HTML5, CSS3 and JS
+It is a video player maked with HTML5, CSS3 and JS.
+You can find it live at <https://mindsers.github.io/tutorial-html5videoplayer/>.

 ## Courses